mkalten/reacTIVision/README.txt

 The <fiducial engine="amoeba" tree="default"/> XML tag lets you select the fiducial engine or an alternative amoeba tree order.
-The default engine is using the fastest and effective 'amoeba' fiducial set.
-Add the 'classic' option in order to use the dtouch reimplementation from libfidtrack.
+This default engine is using the fast and robust 'amoeba' fiducial set.

 The display attribute defines the default screen upon startup.
 The <image display="dest" equalize="false" gradient="32" tile="10"/>